kejace/blockapps-articles/bloc.md

 ```

 ## Additional Resources
-bloc uses [blockapps-js](https://github.com/blockapps/blockapps-js) to interact with the blockchain
+bloc uses [blockapps-js](https://github.com/blockapps/blockapps-js), our simple library for interfacing with the blockchain.
-The smart contracts that bloc uses are writen in a language similar to javascript called [Solidity](https://github.com/ethereum/wiki/wiki/The-Solidity-Programming-Language).
-A good place to start playing around with the language is the [online compiler](https://chriseth.github.io/browser-solidity/)
+Smart contracts that are written in javascript-like language called [Solidity](https://github.com/ethereum/wiki/wiki/The-Solidity-Programming-Language).
+A good place to start playing around with Solidity is the [online compiler](https://chriseth.github.io/browser-solidity/).